vp817/CppBinaryStream/README.md

 # CppBinaryStream

-CppBinaryStream is a C++ library that provides functionality for working with binary streams.
+CppBinaryStream is a C++ library that provides functionality for working with buffers/binary streams.

 ## API

 The main component of the API is the `BinaryStream` class.
 This class provides functions for reading and writing binary data to a buffer.
 The following functions are available for writing data:

+Read the BinaryStream.h file for more information since these below are not all.

 The byte order is specified by the `big_endian` parameter.